 Coverage is subject to the specific terms of the member's benefit plan.

-Individuals greater than or equal to 12 months of age with bilateral severe to profound pre-or post-lingual (sensorineural) hearing loss defined as a hearing threshold of pure-tone average of 70 decibels (dB) hearing loss or greater at 500 hertz (Hz), 1,000 Hz, and 2,000 Hz, and have shown limited or no benefit from hearing aids.
-The age of the recipient at the time of implantation should be consistent with the FDA guidelines for the specific implant used; and
+Individuals greater than or equal to nine (9) months of age with bilateral severe to profound pre-or post-lingual (sensorineural) hearing loss defined as a hearing threshold of pure-tone average of 70 decibels (dB) hearing loss or greater at 500 hertz (Hz), 1,000 Hz, and 2,000 Hz, and have shown limited or no benefit from hearing aids.
+The age of the recipient at the time of implantation should be consistent with the FDA guidelines for the specific implant used;

-Cognitive ability to use auditory clues and a willingness to undergo an extended program of rehabilitation; and
+Cognitive ability to use auditory clues and a willingness to undergo an extended program of rehabilitation;

 Freedom from middle ear infection, an accessible cochlear lumen that is structurally suited to implantation, and freedom from lesions in the auditory nerve and acoustic areas of the central nervous system;

 Bilateral cochlear implantation may be considered medically necessary when it has been determined that the alternative of unilateral cochlear implant plus hearing aid in the contralateral ear will not result in a binaural benefit; (i.e., in individuals with hearing loss of a magnitude where a hearing aid will not produce the required amplification.)

 A traditional cochlear implant FDA approved for the treatment of single side profound sensorineural hearing loss or asymmetrical hearing loss may be considered medically necessary for when the individual meets

 of the following criteria

 - Age greater than or equal to five (5) years;and